What Does Asbestos Tile Look Like in Flooring?

 - Floor tiles

 Usually, you can’t tell whether tiles have asbestos just by looking at them.
-Moreover, moving them could expose you and your family to toxins.
+Moreover, asbestos tile removal could expose you and your family to toxins.
 However, there are a few factors to help you identify potential asbestos-containing tiles.
 For instance, contaminated vinyl flooring was often manufactured in certain sizes.

 Use the below table for help identifying asbestos tiles.